comprna/SUPPA/README.md

 ====================================
 ------------------------------------

-Transcript expression files used with SUPPA typically come from multiple calculations with different samples.
+Transcript expression files used with SUPPA typically come from calculations with multiple samples.
 To facilitate the generation of a single file with all the transcript expression values for all samples, SUPPA distribution includes a program to combine multiple simple transcript expression files into one single file:

 ```
 suppa.py joinFiles [options]